JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Truncates a path to fit within a certain number of characters by replacing path components with ellipses.

 ```
-FUNCTION AfxPathCompactPathEx (BYREF wszPath AS CONST WSTRING, BYVAL cchMax AS DWORD) AS CWSTR
+FUNCTION AfxPathCompactPathEx (BYREF wszPath AS CONST WSTRING, BYVAL cchMax AS DWORD) AS DWSTRING
 ```

 | Parameter  | Description |